eManPrague/frui.ts/packages/apiclient/README.md

 ## RestRequestBuilder

-`RestRequestBuilder` helps composing URLs in a fluent way.
+`RestRequestBuilder` helps to compose URLs in a fluent way.
 It is a stateful object that mutates its inner URL.

 ### Usage